-- 18.15 Responsibility It shall be the competitor's responsibility: - (a) That all equipment meets all Rules and match specifications in any match in which that equipment is to be used. - (b) That competitor's position conforms to the Rules. - (c) That competitor has full knowledge of the rules under which the match is fired. - (d) That after due warning on any infraction of existing Rules, that

-(e) Any competitor who fails to perform the squadded assignment for scoring and/or setting targets may be disqualified from the entire tournament.
+- 18.15 Responsibility It shall be the competitor's responsibility: - That all equipment meets all Rules and match specifications in any match in which that equipment is to be used. - (b) That competitor's position conforms to the Rules. - That competitor has full knowledge of the rules under which the (c) match is fired. - That after due warning on any infraction of existing Rules, that competitor shall understand a repetition thereof shall be the subject of disqualification for that match or tournament. - Any competitor who fails to perform the squadded assignment for (e) scoring and/or setting targets may be disqualified from the entire tournament.